Determinantal point processes with J-Hermitian correlation kernels: -self-adjoint operators

 Thus, $L_{11}^*=L_{11}$.
 Analogously, $L_{22}^*=L_{22}$.

-In the case where $f=f_1\in H_1$ and $g=g_2\in H_2$, those terms in the sum in \eqref{vts} in which the number of the $A'_{21}$ operators is not equal to the the number of the $A'_{12}$ operators plus one, are equal to zero.
-Hence, similarly to \eqref{ds567uio}, we get
+In the case where $f=f_1\in H_1$ and $g=g_2\in H_2$, those terms in the sum in~(\ref{vts}), in which the number of the $A'_{21}$ operators is not equal to the number of the $A'_{12}$ operators plus one, are equal to zero.
+Hence, similar to (\ref{ds567uio}), we get

 so $L_{21}^*=-L_{12}$.
-Thus, $L$ is $J$-self-adjoint.
+Thus, $L$ is $J$-self-adjoint.\vadjust{\goodbreak}

 Next, we will show that $L_{11}\ge0$.
-Analogously to the proofs of Proposition~\ref{fdyddyr} and~\ref{lkfdsa}, we define operators $A^{(n)}$, $n\in\mathbb N$.
+Analogously to the proofs of Propositions~\ref{kjlogt9i7tg} and \ref {fdyddyr}, we define operators $A^{(n)}$, $n\in\mathbb N$.
 Thus, each $A^{(n)}$ is $J$-self-adjoint and

-Let $\widehat{A^{(n)}}$ denote the corresponding transformation of the operator $A^{(n)}$ in the Hilbert space $P^{(n)}H$.
-Recalling representation \eqref{hdydjgf} of $A^{(n)}$, we thus get
+Let $\widehat{A}{}^{(n)}$ denote the corresponding transformation of the operator $A^{(n)}$ in the Hilbert space $P^{(n)}H$.
+Recalling representation (\ref{hdydjgf}) of $A^{(n)}$, we thus get

-Since $0\le\widehat A\le 1$, we therefore conclude that $0\le \widehat{A^{(n)}}\le 1$.
+Since $0\le\widehat A\le1$, we therefore conclude that $0\le\widehat {A}{}^{(n)}\le1$.
 In particular, $A_{11}^{(n)}\ge0$.

 We may assume that the dimension of the Hilbert space $P^{(n)}H$ is $n$.
-Choose an orthonormal basis $(e^{(i)})_{i=1,\dots,n}$ of $P^{(n)}H$ such that $e^{(i)}\in P_1^{(n)}H$, $i=1,\dots,k$, and $e^{(i)}\in P_2^{(n)}H$, $i=k+1,\dots,n$.
-In terms of this orthonormal basis, we may treat the operator $A^{(n)}$ in $P^{(n)}H$ as an $n\times n$ $J$-Hermitian matrix $[A^{(n)}_{ij}]_{i,j=1,\dots,n}$.
+Choose an orthonormal basis $(e^{(i)})_{i=1,\ldots,n}$ of $P^{(n)}H$ such that $e^{(i)}\in P_1^{(n)}H$, $i=1,\ldots,k$, and $e^{(i)}\in P_2^{(n)}H$, $i=k+1,\ldots,n$.
+In terms of this orthonormal basis, we may treat the operator $A^{(n)}$ in $P^{(n)}H$ as an $n\times n$ $J$-Hermitian matrix $[A^{(n)}_{ij}]_{i,j=1,\ldots,n}$.
 Let

 so that $X^{(n)}=X_1^{(n)}\sqcup X_2^{(n)}$.
 In view of Proposition~\ref{ydst}, there exists a determinantal point process $\mu^{(n)}$ on $\Gamma_{X^{(n)}}$ with correlation kernel